 And if you do end up choosing to do things the same way as before with the same people, it will be because that is still the most generative option.
 Not because you were stuck in a rut or blinded.

 Do you feel your life is too full, too busy?
 Are you overwhelmed with all the things you have to do?
 Or perhaps it bores you?

 Do you assume that to make life easier you need to eliminate something?
 How often do you start by cutting out the things you enjoy, to do something for someone else?

-For example, what if you added a partner, assistant, cleaner, driver, advisor, or asked your spouse, children, parents, friends, employees, boss to do more (or something!)?
+For example, what if you added a partner, assistant, cleaner, driver, advisor, or asked your spouse, children, parents, friends, employees, boss, technology to do more (or something!)?

 What if simply sprinkling a smile here and there throughout your day created more than you could possibly imagine?

 What would you like to have show up in your life?

 A great new job, a successful business, smart staff, more customers, reliable suppliers, an investor, money, greater ease, less stress, better health, more fun?
 For life to become better than the normal you had before the fear and panic?
 Something else?